-DNR reported occasional light landfill odors at various locations during this time period.
+DNR reported occasional light and moderate to strong odors at various locations during this time period.
 DHSS continues to recommend that during periods of objectionable odor, sensitive individuals should stay indoors as much as possible, avoid outdoor exercise, and seek medical advice for any acute symptoms.
-Symptoms associated with exposure to strong odors include headache, nausea, and fatigue.
+Symptoms associated with exposure to strong odors include headache, nausea, and fatigue, as well as respiratory symptoms particularly in asthmatics or other sensitive individuals.
 Symptoms generally associated with strong odors typically disappear once the odors dissipate.